-This section covers the energy and demand savings resulting in the installation of ENERGY STAR® qualified hot food holding cabinets.
-Models that meet these ENERGY STAR® specifications incorporate better insulation, reducing heat loss, and may also offer additional energy-saving devices such as magnetic door gaskets, auto-door closers, or Dutch doors.
-The insulation of the cabinet offers better temperature uniformity with the cabinet from top to bottom.
+A commercial Hot Food Holding Cabinet is a heated, fully enclosed compartment with one or more solid or transparent doors designed to maintain the temperature of hot food that has been cooked using a separate appliance.
+Models that meet ENERGY STAR® specifications incorporate better insulation, thus reducing heat loss, and may also offer additional energy-saving devices such as magnetic door gaskets, auto-door closers, or Dutch doors.
+The insulation of the cabinet offers better temperature uniformity within the cabinet from top to bottom.
 The energy and demand savings are deemed and based on an interior volume range of the holding cabinets and the building type.
-An average wattage has been calculated for each volume range, half size, three-quarter size, and full size.
+An average wattage has been calculated for each volume range: half size, three-quarter size, and full size.
 The energy and demand savings are determined on a per-cabinet basis.

 Eligibility Criteria

 Hot food holding cabinets must be ENERGY STAR® certified.
-Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate foodservice operations, healthcare, hospitality, and supermarkets.
+Eligible building types include independent restaurants, chain restaurants, elementary and secondary schools, colleges and universities, corporate and industrial foodservice operations, healthcare, hospitality, and supermarkets.

 The following products are excluded from the ENERGY STAR® eligibility criteria:

-Dual function equipment
+Dual function equipment (e.g. “cook-and-hold” and proofing units)

 Heated transparent merchandising cabinets